W-David-Porter/acim/src/workbook/part-i/9-i-see-nothing-as-it-is-now/index.md

 ³I do not see that door as it is now.
 ⁴I do not see that face as it is now.

-5. It is emphasised again that while complete inclusion should not be attempted, specific exclusion must be avoided.
+5. It is emphasized again that while complete inclusion should not be attempted, specific exclusion must be avoided.
 ²Be sure you are honest with yourself in making this distinction.
 ³You may be tempted to obscure it.